tonylukasavage/ti-mocha/README.md

 Simple and reliable support for [mocha](https://github.com/visionmedia/mocha) testing with Appcelerator's [Titanium](http://www.appcelerator.com/titanium/) SDK.

 ti-mocha takes mocha's existing browser-compatible build, makes a few Titanium-specific modifications, adds a Titanium compatible reporter, and it's good to go.
 The goal is to make the modifications to mocha as minimal as possible in order to make maintaining ti-mocha's stability and version parity very easy.
+It also works well with the browser-compatible version of the [should.js](https://github.com/visionmedia/should.js) assertion library.

 Check out [mocha's documentation](http://visionmedia.github.io/mocha/) for more details.